When Can You Start Pumping Breastmilk If You’re Pregnant?

 Pumping while pregnant is one of the best things you can do for your baby.
 It has many benefits, including helping prevent engorgement.
 However, it’s not always easy to pump when you’re pregnant.

-Because I was pumping while pregnant, I found there were times when it was just too painful or difficult to continue pumping due to my changing body and needs.
+Because I was pumping while pregnant, I found times when it was just too painful or difficult to continue pumping due to my changing body and needs.
 Here are some tips for dealing with those challenges if you find yourself in a similar situation:

 What is breast pumping?

-How does breast pumping work?
+How does breastfeeding work?

 Recommended time to start pumping

 If you’re worried about your supply, there are a lot of things you can do to boost it.
-These include taking frequent breaks when nursing, drinking lots of fluids, eating a healthy diet and exercising regularly (if possible).
+These include taking frequent breaks when nursing, drinking lots of fluids, eating a healthy diet, and exercising regularly (if possible).
 You might also want to consider pumping in addition to breastfeeding as well.

 When should I start breastfeeding my baby after birth?